Polkadot-Blockchain-Academy/pba-book/content/polkadot/execution-sharding/slides.md

 <!-- .slide: data-background-color="#4A2439" -->

-> How are complex off-chain systems<br/>implemented using Substrate?
+> How are complex off-chain systems<br />implemented using Substrate?

 ---